 Here are some useful exercises that you can use during your schooling sessions that will help to improve both of these important areas.

-Spiralling in and out of a 20 metre circle is a really simple way of increasing the engagement of the horse’s hindquarters, thereby improving both his balance and his suppleness.
+Spiraling in and out of a 20-meter circle is a really simple way of increasing the engagement of the horse’s hindquarters, thereby improving both his balance and his suppleness.

 Think of the circle as a bulls-eye, and make your circle one ring smaller on each revolution.

 The exercise works by allowing the horse to gradually adjust his bend and balance to cope with the increased demands of a smaller circle.

 In order to maintain the rhythm, impulsion, and bend, he increases the flexion and engagement of his hocks.

 Exercise 2 – Leg yielding